 There are over 875 million users with over 58 million registered companies.

 Most of LinkedIn’s revenue comes from subscriptions.
 When someone pays for a subscription to utilize the LinkedIn platform, they’ll find more value in it compared to platforms where the main revenue stream is from ad-spend.

-FUN FACT: According to siteefy.com we see an average of 10,000 ads per day!
+FUN FACT: According to siteefy.com, we see an average of 10,000 daily ads!
 We are inundated with ads.

 Entrepreneurs have an innate sense of curiosity and want to learn how to move forward faster.
-LinkedIn’s mission, “Connect the world’s professionals to make them more productive and successful.”
+LinkedIn’s mission is to “Connect the world’s professionals to make them more productive and successful.”